Eureka, Nevada: Geography and climate

 The wettest calendar year has been 1941 with 23.86 in and the driest 2020 with 4.18 in, whilst May 1917 with 5.73 in has been the wettest single month.
 The snowiest month has been March 1902 with 54.0 in of fresh snowfall.

-Under the Köppen climate classification, Eureka has a warm-summer humid continental climate (Dfb).
+Under the Köppen climate classification, Eureka has a cold semi-arid (BSk).

 History

 The town was first settled in 1864 by a group of silver prospectors from nearby Austin, who discovered rock containing a silver-lead ore on nearby Prospect Peak.
 According to tradition, the town was named from an incident when a prospector exclaimed "Eureka!" when he discovered deposits of silver ore.
 The town became the county seat in 1873, when Eureka County was carved out of adjacent Lander, Elko, and White Pine counties.

+The city rapidly grew throughout the 1870s.
+The Napias Post Office opened briefly in January 1870 and Eureka Post Office opened that same month.
+In July, the Eureka Sentinel began publication.
+By 1875, Eureka had become a major hub for stagecoaches to many other mining towns in rural, Northeastern Nevada.
+In 1878, the town's population had reached 9,000 (the second largest in Nevada at the time), and there were many casinos, saloons, and many other businesses.
+However, production began to slow in 1880, and the population significantly dropped.
+In the mines, water was discovered so expensive pumps were required to continue mining activities.
+Silver prices dropped in 1890 and the smelters for ores closed.

 Mining, especially for lead, was the town's economic mainstay, as the nearby hillsides ranked as Nevada's second-richest mineral producer, behind western Nevada's Comstock Lode.
 Two of the largest concerns in Eureka were the Richmond Mining Company and the Eureka Mining Company.
 These two companies often collided, and in one instance, their litigation reached the U.S Supreme Court.
-The population boomed, reaching a high of 10,000 by 1878, but shrank as decreasing mine production and changing market conditions led to the closing of mines.

 The town was serviced by the narrow gauge Eureka and Palisade Railroad from 1873 to 1938.